PhilipDaniels/rsforcs/site/content/linq/_index.md

 The Empty page has a nice description of why there are custom structs rather than IEnumerable<T>
 returned by everything.

+TODO: Writing your own iterators.
+Sequence of random numbers.
+Turn a single item into an iterator.

 BIG TABLE HERE

 ## See also